Visions of Daniel

 Therefore, quite conservatively, until about the twentieth to twenty-fifth week, there certainly is a human form developing in the womb; but it seems sheer fantasy to believe that this human form is already a human person.
 This should also be noted: On the basis of "viability," the U. S. Supreme Court noted this same period of time when it legalized abortion.
 This twenty-some period should certainly be sufficient time for a decision to be made.

 To be a person before, say, the twentieth week, the fetus would have to have a mind without a functioning brain.
 To support its claim that a person exists in the womb from the first moment of conception, the radical pro-life movement relies on this bizarre notion, a literal miracle every time, a soul floating free of a body.
 Everything we know otherwise disqualifies such a supposition.
-It rejects all current scientific understanding, pitting blind faith against evidence-based reason, as if God's one truth were spit into camps at war with each other.
+It rejects all current scientific understanding, pitting blind faith against evidence-based reason, as if God's one truth were split into camps at war with each other.
 Besides, if the person—well, the soul—is independent of the body, why even worry about preserving the body?
 Why worry about abortion?
 The presupposition of this argument is that a person is not an embodied being, but some kind of immaterial substance floating about somehow in the universe.
 This line of thinking is not even talking about real flesh-and-blood human beings.

 Former generations were quite comfortable with the understanding I am supporting.
 Major figures of Christian history, such as Thomas Aquinas, allowed that abortion, while discouraged, was not murder during the early weeks of pregnancy.
 Expressed in terms of an older theology, the notion was this: In the early weeks, the fetus is too under-developed to support the presence of a soul, so there could not yet be a human person there.
 In the technical terminology of that day, borrowed from Aristotle, only appropriate “matter” can take on a corresponding “form.”
 Mud, for example, does not lend itself for construction of a bridge.
 Cardboard is not material with which to build a boat.
 An insufficiently developed nervous system cannot sustain a human mind or soul or spirit.
 Such traditional reasoning, now highly refined by developmental neurological research, is certainly a legitimate approach to the question of abortion.